The LONG Table

 Following the death of his wife, William Swallows moved his family to baxter, Tennessee where he served as trustee and chairman of the board of Baxter Seminary for 25 years.
 On August 5, 1896, William married Ida Sophia Freeman.
 William and Ida had nine children.
 The youngest, James Carl Swallows, was born in 1918.
 Carl married Marie Austin; they lived in Baxter."

-I believe that this was the same Mrs Marie Swallows who was my bleoved guidance counselor and English teacher in Upperman High School.
+This was the same Mrs Marie Swallows who was my beloved guidance counselor and English teacher in Upperman High School.
 Their daughter, Jan, was my friend and fellow teacher!
 Now we are wondering of Tish's mom who was a Judd is connected with the last store/table owners - that would be ironic!
+Melody and June Swallows found that they are cousins!

 History in quotes was provided by Paula Swallows Stover via Melody.